neoSnakex34/site-astro/src/pages/posts/post-1.md

 - I've witnessed the birth of countless memes
 - I made friends on skype and was an old facebook fan
 - I played LoL when it was still an enjoyable game (kind of)
-- I even had a blog when I was a kid, it was a mockup of my uncle blog and it was hosted on altervista and the bloog (when altervista closed).
+- I even had a blog when I was a kid, it was a mockup of my uncle blog and it was hosted on altervista and then on bloog (when altervista closed).

 _That_ Internet was a place **for human beings**, and I believe that keeping that old fashioned world wide web alive should be everyone's mission.